whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 4. _Achieving Peace by Standing for Justice_: When there is no justice, "peace" is actually submission.
 The Haudenosaunee's founders prioritized justice, saying that "if absolute justice was established in the world, peace would naturally follow."[xxx-a basic call to consciousness|p104] They even prioritized justice over rigid rules, noting "the society was founded on concepts of moral justice, not statute law."[xxx-a basic call to consciousness|p38]

-5. _Rejecting Private Property_: The traditional Haudenosaunee wisely rejected private property and emphasized sharing, believing that allowing private property would eventually destroy their culture.
+5. _Rejecting Private Property_: The traditional Haudenosaunee wisely rejected private property and emphasized sharing, believing that allowing private property would eventually destroy their nation.
 They wrote, "That idea (property) would produce slavery...[and] would destroy our culture, which requires that every individual live in service to the Spiritual Ways and The People."[xxx-a basic call to consciousness|p105] They established the rule that "no one has a right to a greater share of the wealth of society than anyone else."[xxx-a basic call to consciousness|p38]

     Since the Haudenosaunee also avoided selfishness, they did not need to fear anybody mooching off others' hard work and generosity.